dhes/cqf-bcc/OFFICIALREADME.md

 ### Open the Codespace

-Once you have a github account, you will be able to open the Colorectal Cancer Concepts repository in a codespace.
-To do this, navigate to the [Colorectal Cancer Concepts repository](https://github.com/cqframework/cqf-bcc), click on the green `Code` dropdown, and click on the `New codespace` button:
+Once you have a github account, you will be able to open the Breast Cancer Concepts repository in a codespace.
+To do this, navigate to the [Breast Cancer Concepts repository](https://github.com/cqframework/cqf-bcc), click on the green `Code` dropdown, and click on the `New codespace` button:

 ![New codespace](images/new-codespace.png)